willbrazil/SubTexting/README.md

 Use the key you've received to log in the app and select the contacts you'd like SubTexting to know about.

-SubTexting DOES NOT store the phone number of your contacts!
+SubTexting <b>DOES NOT</b> store the phone number of your contacts!
 To learn more, scroll down to "I Don't Want My Contacts Stored On The Could!"

 ### Load Contacts Onto SubTexting